malirezai/QuorumFunctionWithKeyVault/README.md

 # Introduction

 ## What is this sample?
 This project contains An Azure Function sample for use with Quorum on [Azure Blockchain Service](https://azure.microsoft.com/en-ca/services/blockchain-service/), or any other Ethereum RPC endpoint.

+This sample is not meant for production use, it is a sample.

 It demonstrates two important concepts that are important in Enterprise blockchain deployments